-- Emotional This is probably the most difficult to measure.
-Often children who appear well cared for may be emotionally abused by being taunted, put down or belittled or because they receive little or no love, affection or attention from their parents/carers.
-It can also be displayed by being too protective particularly in the case of disabled people.
-Again in adults this can include threats of harm, blaming, intimidation, withdrawing support networks or services.
-In the case of sport emotional abuse can occur when a person is not given help and encouragement and is constantly derided, ridiculed or ignored.
+• Emotional Abuse: This is probably the most difficult to measure.
+Often children who appear well cared for, may be emotionally abused by being taunted, put down or belittled, or because they receive little or no love, affection. or attention, from their parents/carers.
+It can also be displayed by being too protective, particularly in the case of disabled people.

+In the case of sport, emotional abuse can occur when a person is not given help and encouragement and is constantly derided, ridiculed or ignored.
 Conversely it can also occur if a person is over-protected.

 This can be present in the unrealistic expectations of parents and coaches over what an athlete can achieve, or the undermining of an athlete through ridicule.
 Bullying is also likely to come into this category.
 It can include racist and sexually abusive remarks.
-Psychological abuse often includes emotional abuse and can include threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidating, coercion, harassment, verbal abuse, isolation or withdrawal of services or support networks. - Bullying The damage caused by bullying is frequently underestimated.
-It can cause distress to the people being bullied to the extend that it can affect their health and development.
-Where bullying is concerned the abuser may well be another young person.
+Psychological abuse often includes emotional abuse and can include threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidating, coercion, harassment, verbal abuse, isolation or withdrawal of services or support networks.

+• Bullying: The damage caused by bullying is frequently underestimated.
+It can cause distress to the people being bullied to the extent that it can affect their health and development.
+Where bullying is concerned, the abuser may well be another young person.
 Bullying can occur where there is inadequate supervision.

-In a sports context this could be during a residential training event, in changing rooms.
+In a sports context this could be during a residential training event or in changing rooms.
 Increasingly bullying is occurring through the use of social media.

-- Radicalisation This is becoming a concern for the statutory agencies and can occur amongst young people.
-The signs are often similar to those displayed by people being bullied and can lead to the young person becoming withdrawn and isolated from their normal friendship groups.
-It may also lead to a change of appearance e.g. dress and behaviour. - Poor practice This includes any behaviour that contravenes Table Tennis England's Codes of Conduct.
+Poor practice This includes any behaviour that contravenes Table Tennis Wales' Codes of Conduct.
 Many people will lack the skills or confidence to complain and it is important that the adults and officers of the club or league are alert and support those people being abused.
-Most poor practice should be dealt with through the club/league/county complains procedure but in more serious cases they may be decided through the Table Tennis England's Disciplinary process following an investigation.
+Most poor practice should be dealt with through the club/league/county complaints procedure but in more serious cases they may be decided through the Table Tennis Wales' Disciplinary process following an investigation.